haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 	- Click an easily identifiable location point on the nokia_areena_plan.tiff in the *Georeferencer* window, such as the corner of an easily recognizable building.
 You can zoom in and out of the window to get a more precise location.

 	- After clicking, it will bring up a dialog that says *Enter Map Coordinates*.
 You can enter them manually if you know what the coordinates of that location should be.
 But, it is much simpler to select *From Map Canvas*.
-This makes the *Georeferencer* Window disappear (don’t worry).
+This makes the *Georeferencer* window disappear (don’t worry).

-	- Next, click on the same easily identifiable location in the QGIS Map window.
-This tells the Georef-erencer that the coordinates of this location are the same as those at that location in the nokia_areena_plan.tiff
+	- Next, click on the same easily identifiable location on the QGIS map canvas.
+This tells the *Georeferencer* that the coordinates of this location are the same as those at that location in the nokia_areena_plan.tiff

-	- After clicking on the QIS Map window, you should see the Georeferencer reappear with the coor-dinates from the location where you clicked.
+	- After clicking on the QIS map canvas, you should see the *Georeferencer* reappear with the coordinates from the location where you clicked.
 Press OK.

 	- Repeat this at least three more times in different locations, preferably well distributed across the map (Figure 2).